bjornbytes/lovr-docs/guides/Compiling.md

 Android Studio isn't required, but can be used to install the SDK and NDK as well.

 Note where the SDK is installed.
-Some paths in the SDK will need to be specified before building.
+Some paths in the SDK will need to be specified.

-Either CMake or tup can be used to build an APK that can be installed on an Android device.
+CMake or tup can be used to build an APK that can be installed on an Android device.

 When building for Oculus Android devices, download the latest Oculus Mobile SDK and copy the VrApi folder from there into `deps`.

-#### tup
+### tup

 When using tup, third-party dependencies need to be built with CMake.
 Follow the CMake instructions below, but add `-DLOVR_BUILD_EXE=OFF` to only build the LÖVR dependencies.